hnguyen1179/travelSeville/README.md

     normalizeFitness(generations)

     // Populate new generations based on the fitness probabilites of the previous generations,
-    // mutating them and crossing them over before assigning to a new generations while (currentGeneration < numberOfGenerations) {
+    // mutating them and crossing them over before assigning to a new generation while (currentGeneration < numberOfGenerations) {
       for (let i = 0; i < generations.length; i++) {
         const randomConfigurationOne = pickOne(generations)